sathishravigithub/infra-pulumi/ReadMe.md

 The ECS services are configured to run in a **public subnet** for the Web UI and a **private subnet** for the Web API.
 Communication between the Web UI and Web API services

-Depends on the Application requirement, we can use EC2 as backend, if we need to store any volumes
+Note: Depends on the Application requirement, we can use EC2 as backend, if we need to store any volumes

 ![AWS-Fargate](aws-fargate.png)